titoBouzout/komodo-komodin-git/readme.md

-Use this extension to add Git commands to Komodo.
+Adds Git commands to Komodo Edit and enhance Git commands on Komodo IDE.
+Also adds icons overlay to Komodo Edit.

 Usage: